seahorn/seahorn.github.io/_posts/2020-06-08-smartace-installation.md

 ---
 layout: post
-title: "1.
-Installing SmartACE"
+title: "Installing SmartACE"
 date: 2020-06-08 21:30:00
 categories: [smartace, install, docker]
 ---

-# 1. Installing SmartACE
+# Installing SmartACE

 SmartACE can be built from source, or obtained as a pre-built Docker container.
 For end-users of SmartACE, we **strongly recommend** Docker as the